JeromeMaquoi/sentinel-notebook/README.md

 This last method, `beginToCompile`, comes from the JDT compiler.
 As it handles compilation, we classified its role as **lifecycle manager**.

-For the whole stack trace, we have then 2 builders, 1 finder and 1 lifecycle manager.
+Following the analysis of the stack trace, we identified 2 builders, 1 finder and 1 lifecycle manager for CT13, as detailed in Table IV of the paper.